Linnestad

 Linnestad is a village in Tønsberg Municipality in Vestfold county, Norway.
-The village is located about 10 km to the northwest of the city of Tønsberg, about 3 km to the southeast of the village of Ramnes, and about 5 km to the southeast of Revetal.
+It is located about 10 km to the northwest of the city of Tønsberg, about 3 km to the southeast of the village of Ramnes, and about 5 km to the southeast of Revetal.

-The 0.42 km2 village has a population (2023) of 313 and a population density of 745 PD/km2.
+The 0.42 km2 village has a population of 313 (2023) and a population density of 745 PD/km2.